erbridge/erbridge.github.io/_posts/fiction/poetry/2015-09-03-the-groaning-worm-part-ii.md

 It is unknown: it might be terrible: but chirurgeons and storytellers Deliver on more presciently informative mysteries:
 That all monsters are birthed flesh and entrails: commiserate that!
-And that a worrisome hellfire priest known Judas
+And that a worrisome hellfire priest née Judas
 Is the guardian of the unification.
 Commiserate that!